xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/templates.md

     - Example: `"displayName": "[concat("Processing: ", parameters('inputName'))]"`

-Example templates and their accomanying parameter files can be found at [Documentation/BatchDocumentation/samples](Documentation/BatchDocumentation/samples).
+Example templates and their accompanying parameter files can be found at [Documentation/BatchDocumentation/samples](Documentation/BatchDocumentation/samples).

 A simple parameterized template might look like this: